“You know Bobby Kennedy was killed there?”

 TEEN ROCKER DIES IN MALIBU SURF DROWNING

 Tim Castle, 18, legendary singer, guitarist and songwriter of the Southern Blues band False Gods was identified after his body washed ashore at Zuma Beach on Wednesday.
 Accompanied by his companion, composer Jake Stern of Hollywood, he was reportedly bodysurfing in perilous conditions.
 Lifeguards called in LA County surf rescue authorities after Mr. Stern notified them of Castle’s disappearance.
 The body had been in the water for several hours.
 Efforts to revive the youth were unsuccessful.
 He was declared dead at St John’s hospital.
 The authorities said the death was an accident.
 Warning signs had been posted for heavy surf conditions.
 In addition to being a musician, Castle was a champion swimmer in high school.

-Castle was a Harvard sophomore on the staff of the Harvard Lampoon.
-He was in Los Angeles working on the Lampoon’s production of the upcoming movie ‘Animal House.’
+Castle was a Harvard sophomore on the staff of the Harvard Lampoon, working on the Lampoon’s production of the upcoming movie ‘Animal House.’
 Movie’s Director John Landis stated that his entire staff is devastated by the death of Castle who was the music coordinator on the movie.
 “Tim was an inspiration to all aspects of the production.
 My wife and I are personally devastated by his death.
 We treated him like a son.
 He was young, bold, and a musical genius.